 Source NM’s series on the state’s sentencing laws and the possibility for reform

 A prison guard escorts Santana Serrano back to her cell on Nov.
 12 at Western New Mexico Correctional Facility in Grants.
+Without a change to state law, she’ll be nearly 50 when she is eligible for parole.
+Full series at the link below.
 (Photo by Austin Fisher / Source NM)

 It’s a moment in Santana Serrano’s life — just a few seconds really — when she was a teenager that changed everything.
 Source NM’s Austin Fisher brings us this series.

 Fisher reported that the basics of her case were not in question:

 Two younger guys got in a fight down in Hobbs, N.M.
 Serrano was holding her boyfriend’s things while he fought: shirt, hat — gun.